 Following a General Posting for the appropriate time period, Transwestern may sell capacity as described below.

-2. Sales of capacity without an open season.
-Transwestern may negotiate firm capacity subscription and award capacity on a nondiscriminatory basis pursuant to §13.D. of its Rate Schedule FTS-1.
+2. Sales of capacity without bid solicitation or an open season.
+Transwestern may use Enron Online or negotiate firm capacity subscription and award capacity on a nondiscriminatory basis pursuant to the procedures set forth in §13.D. of its Rate Schedule FTS-1.

-3. Open season.
-At any time, Transwestern may conduct an open season for posted capacity (such term includes interactive open seasons and Enron Online postings for purposes herein).
-A notice of the open season must be posted.
+3. Bid Solicitation or Open season.
+At any time, Transwestern may conduct bid solicitations or an open season for posted capacity (such term includes interactive open seasons and Enron Online postings for purposes herein).
+A notice of the bid solicitation or open season must be posted on its Internet page.
 The notice may include specific items such as the volume, location, dates available, minimum term (if any), minimum rate (if any), and time period for submitting bids.
-The notice must include the criteria to be used in evaluating bids (i.e., either highest rate or highest net present value, as set forth in §13.D of Rate Schedule FTS-1), and must state that Transwestern reserves the right to reject any bids for less than the maximum rate.
+The notice must include the criteria to be used in evaluating bids if other than highest net present value (i.e., either highest rate or highest net present value, as set forth in §13.D of Rate Schedule FTS-1), and must state that Transwestern reserves the right to reject any bids for less than the maximum rate.

 4. Bid evaluation.

 a.
-At the close of the bid solicitation period, bids will be evaluated according to the criteria specified in advance.
+At the close of the bid solicitation or open season period, bids will be evaluated according to the criteria specified in the advance posting.
+Transwestern must accept bids at the currently effective Gas Tariff recourse (maximum) rate or bids which meet or exceed the stated minimum rate and term of the posting.
 If bids were received at both the recourse rate and at negotiated rates, the negotiated rate bids that are above the recourse rate will be evaluated as if they were at recourse rates.
 If negotiated rate bids are received but no recourse rate bids are received, the negotiated rate bids will be evaluated based on the specified method of bid evaluation.
-For evaluation purposes, the value of index based rate bids will be calculated using market data available on the bid deadline.
+For evaluation purposes, the value of index based rate bids will be calculated using market data available on the bid deadline (may not apply to expansion project capacity).

 b.
 Under currently applicable tariff provisions, tie bids that qualify as best bid will be awarded through a lottery.
 Tie bidders must be notified of the lottery one business day prior to the lottery and must be given the opportunity to attend.